rbroeck/Documentation/MarketingSuite/magento-integration/campaigns/abandoned-shopping-cart.md

-# Abandoned shopping card campaign
+# Abandoned shopping carts campaign

 An online store can have perfect SEO, be heavily advertised and have a firm customer base, but research states that [2/3 of the cars will become abandoned][research-url].